rafthedeveloper/Sofahopping/README.md

 In this phase, I will add the ability to find hosts, find travelers and creating trips.
 To create a trip, a user will be on the 'find hosts' view page and a modal will pop up allowing them to create a trip.
-Hosts and travelers will be found by sending a 'hosting_status' parameter to #search in the members controller as well as the location.
+Hosts and travelers will be found through a member's attribute 'hosting_status' which will be passed as a parameter to the Api::MembersController#search function.

 [Details][phase-two]